Django Template Language

 Template inheritance

-as inheritance in other languages the template inheritance allows us to build a base skeleton template that contains all the common elements of our site and defines blocks that child templates can override
+as inheritance in other languages the template inheritance allows us to build a base skeleton template that contains all the common elements of our site and defines blocks that child templates can overrideits easiest to understand template inheritance y starting with an example

 this template will be our base class which is base.html its a simple html skeleton document that you might use for a simple two coloumn page its the job of child templates to fill the empty blocks with content